 36 Holly St, Castle Cove

-This is a fully fenced park, which is located next to a sports oval.
+This is a fully fenced park located next to a sports oval.
 Kids can enjoy the slide, swings & other equipment.

 7. Blackman Park, Lane Cove West